duembgen/duembgen.github.io/index.md

 image: profile-crop.png
 ---

-I am a researcher in robotics, working on bringing more formal guarantees to robotics algorithms.
-I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Timothy D. Barfoot, on certifiable perception algorithms, or in other words, how to make sure a robot has a viable estimate of its location and/or surroundings.
-Before that, I obtained my Ph.D. in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.
+I am a postdoctoral researcher in robotics, interested in making robots more robust and trustworthy.
+I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Tim Barfoot on certifiable state estimation algorithms, in other words, how to make sure a robot has a viable estimate of its location and/or surroundings.
+Before that, I obtained my Ph.D. in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception, in other words, how to make sure a robot can navigate when cameras are unavailable.

 ## News